cold0z/git-workflow-tutorial/README.md

 git push -u origin main
 ```
 This will push your commits to the main branch on the remote repository.
 Subsequent pushes can be done with git push.

+## Branch Types
+**Main Branch:** The main branch represents the stable and production-ready state of your project.
+It usually has names like main or master.
+It is important to protect this branch and only allow approved changes through pull requests.

+**Feature Branch:** Feature branches are used to develop new features or work on specific tasks in isolation.
+Each feature branch should be created from the main branch and should have a clear and descriptive name that reflects the feature or task it represents.
+Once the work is completed, the branch can be merged back into the main branch through a pull request.

+**Release Branch:** Release branches are used to prepare the codebase for a new release.
+These branches are created from the main branch when the development for a specific release version is complete.
+Any bug fixes or minor adjustments can be applied to the release branch before merging it into the main branch and deploying the release.

+**Hotfix Branch:** Hotfix branches are used to address critical issues or bugs that require immediate attention.
+These branches are created from the main branch and are used to develop and test the fix.
+Once the hotfix is ready, it can be merged into both the main branch and any active release branches.

+**Develop Branch:** In some workflows, a develop branch is used as an integration branch for ongoing development.
+Feature branches are merged into the develop branch, allowing multiple features to be combined and tested together.
+Once the develop branch is stable and ready for release, it can be merged into the main branch.

+Choosing the appropriate branch type depends on your project's needs and team's collaboration style.
+It's important to establish clear guidelines and naming conventions for branch creation and merging to ensure a smooth and organized development process.

 ## Conclusion